Chukwueze: Barcelona star Oshoala congratulates Villarreal forward on winning Europa League title

 Chukwueze made 11 appearances in the European competition, scoring one goal and providing four assists in the run to the title win.

-The Super Eagles forward was, however, unable to feature in the final as he was still recuperating from the injury he suffered in the semi-final of the tournament against Arsenal.
+The Super Eagles forward was, however, unable to feature in the final as he was still recuperating from the injury he suffered in the semi-final against Arsenal.

 “Big up and congrats to my brother Chukwueze, Nigerians winning everywhere .....we lit.
 Chukwueze welcome to the club,” Oshoala tweeted.

-Besides Chukwueze winning the Europa League diadem, his compatriots Kelechi Iheanacho and Wilfred Ndidi also recently helped Leicester City to clinch the FA Cup trophy.
+Besides Chukwueze winning the Europa League diadem, his compatriots Kelechi Iheanacho and Wilfred Ndidi recently helped Leicester City clinch the FA Cup trophy.

 Chukwueze made 40 appearances across all competitions for the Yellow Submarine, scoring five goals and providing eight assists in the 2020-21 season.